ctrox/zeropod/README.md

   [activation sequence](#activation-sequence) for more details.
 * All subsequent connections go directly to the application without any proxying and performance impact.
-* An eBPF probe is used to track the last TCP activity on the running application.
+* The redirector eBPF program is also used to track the last TCP activity targeting the running application.
 This helps zeropod delay checkpointing if there is recent activity.
 This avoids too much flapping on a service that is frequently used.
 * To the container runtime (e.g. Kubernetes), the container appears to be running even though the process is technically not.
 This is required to prevent the runtime from trying to restart the container.